IBM/ba-dl-tech-jam/README.md

 You can access the **labs** **[here](/Labs_wxo.md)**.
 On that page you can learn more about the labs and select the one you are interested in.

-If you missed parts of the introductory session and do not know how to get started, please review the **[How to Get Started with wxo Tech Jam](/Agenda/How%20to%20Get%20Started%20with%20BA%20%26%20DL%20Tech%20Jam.pdf)** presentation.

 ## Presentations and Recordings

 A link to the **presentations and recordings** made during the Jam will be shared in the **[#wxo-tech-jam](https://ibm.enterprise.slack.com/archives/C08K4TKFHEE)** Slack channel.